CottageCabbage/Tomato-Salad/README.md

 + **2021-12-21:** Input and 'start' button will both receive the *disabled* attribute once the latter is pressed.
 The 'reset' button will enable them again with *.attributes.removeNamedItem*. ~~At the moment, disabled input/buttons don't have any distinction to their enabled counterpart~~ nevermind, that wasn't to difficult.
 Just fix the crappy CSS later on.

++ **2021-12-22:** Added restTimer and loopTimes inputs.
+Currently working on how to reuse *theTimer()* function without copy-and-pasting it with different variables.
+While browsing, I found the following advice for countdown timers, which advices against what I'm doing right now.
+I kind of want to complete this one as it is before going for another solution, but will likely remake TomatoSalad based on it once I'm finished.

+> You shouldn't measure time in interval function.
+Instead just save time when timer was started and measure difference when timer was stopped/paused.
+Use setInterval only to update displayed value.
+So there is no need to pause timer and you will get best possible accuracy in this way.

 ### Fix these:
 + ~~*minutes* and *seconds* can be set to above 60.~~ Fixed.
 + ~~in InnerHTML, the values should preferably be displayed in the format 0n if they are below 10.~~ Fixed for minutes and seconds, unsure whether I should do the same for hours.